 I’m no stranger when it comes to flying high above new destinations I’m discovering.
-I’ve been in a helicopter zipping throughout canyons and waterfalls in Kauai, took off via seaplane above Seattle, and most recently, drifted away in a hot air balloon above the vineyards in Napa.
+I’ve been in a helicopter zipping throughout canyons and waterfalls in Maui, took off via seaplane above Seattle, and most recently, drifted away in a hot air balloon above the vineyards in Napa.

 So when I began researching things to do in Scottsdale, Arizona, I knew seeing the Sonoran Desert from the sky was an absolute must (I had to show my partner-in-crime, Nicole, what all the fuss was about!)

 A little about the desert: The McDowell Sonoran Preserve is a large (approximately 100,000 square miles!!!) permanently protected desert habitat that covers large parts of the Southwestern United States and parts of Mexico as well.
 While we would only be seeing a small portion of this desert landscape from above, it definitely gave us an idea of the expansiveness and grandeur of this area.

 We appreciated the fact that Hot Air Expeditions picked us up (bright and early) from our hotel, as I was definitely too sleepy to be driving at 6:30am.
 Once arriving at the take-off site in the heart of the desert, we got to witness the balloons being inflated by larger than life motorized fans, and even help a bit in the process!

 And then, after climbing into the basket, we were off!